agafonoff2000/SimpleMap/README.md

 This is fully workable sample project on C# for Visual Studio 2012 or above.
 You can download and run SimpleMap.exe.
 Or download and compile the source code.

+SimpleMap/ExampleForms/FrmMapDownloader.cs demonstrates how to download google map area as single image (GetFullMapThread function) or how to cache google map on local disk (DownloadThread function).

+SimpleMap/ExampleForms/FrmOpticMap.cs demostrates how to draw cached google map images to screen with custom objects as line, circles etc.

 The problem, project solve:

 Fast image(gif,png,jpg) draw to screen trhough GDI+ written pure on C# without any direct mapping to WinApi.